Conference Programme 2025

 Oncology

 Pain often is the primary cause for owner concern regarding quality of life for dogs and cats with cancer.
 Understanding the pathogenesis of pain in these patients is often as complex as the cancer disease itself, and quantifying pain can be extremely challenging.
-In this section we will evaluate differences in pain mechanism terminology, behavioural differences between dogs and cats experiencing acute and chronic pain, with a special emphasis on the cancer patient.
+In this section we will evaluate differences in pain mechanism terminology, behavioural signs in dogs with a special emphasis on the cancer patient.

 • Define a variety of pain types with respect to mechanism (nociceptive, neuropathic, nociplastic) and develop a deeper understanding of language relevant to chronic pain.